DavidGretzschel/TheBrain_extension_suite/README.md

 They will only work with my specific keybindings or by adpating the code in a few places with your own.
 My keybindings/explanation how to modify will be added later.

+v0.3
+Modified keyboard shortcuts and made conflict-free with defaults.
+This should be much easier to learn, now.